 For example, each morning of my life, I consciously say aloud to the Holy Spirit that I am turning complete and total control of my life over to Him for the next 24-hour period—for Him to do in me, through me, and as me whatever He chooses to do.
 I consciously “place” Him in charge of my life for that day.
 The imagery of being “filled” with the Holy Spirit in Ephesians 5: 18 contrasts and compares someone being intoxicated (controlled) by wine, or being filled (controlled) by the Holy Spirit.
 The expanded definition of being filled with the Holy Spirit means to regularly and consistently, day-by-day, make conscious choices to be controlled by the Holy Spirit.

-Ideally, God would love to have each of his Spirit-born sons and daughters be both baptized in the Holy Spirit and filled with the Holy Spirit.
+Ideally, God would love to have each of his Spirit-born sons and daughters be both baptized in the Holy Spirit and filled with the Holy Spirit daily.
 However, we do not live in an ideal world.
 Some who choose to be filled with the Holy Spirit choose not to be baptized in the Holy Spirit.
 Conversely, some who choose to be baptized in the Holy Spirit choose not to be filled with the Holy Spirit.

 And, unfortunately, there are some who choose to do neither.
 It has been aptly said that the Holy Spirit is a “perfect gentleman” and does not force Himself upon anyone.
 Being persons of somewhat limited free will, it is our choice to be baptized in the Holy Spirit…or not.
 It is our choice to be filled with the Holy Spirit . . . or not.
-Such wonderful gifts from God are available to all his sons and daughters, but it is the free-will choice of each Jesus believer whether or not to reach out and “receive” such wondrous gifts.
+Such wonderful gifts from God are available to all his sons and daughters, but it is the free-will choice of each follower of Jesus whether or not to reach out and “receive” such wondrous gifts.

 Ground Rules for Speaking In Tongues